-Join the Nelson Institute community as we release a series of videos dedicated to environmental career path preparation.
-We recognize that these are challenging times and many of our students are feeling anxious about navigating a post-COVID economy.
-In response, we are offering a virtual Leveling Up program to help you explore and plan for your career.
+Check out this series of videos dedicated to environmental career path preparation.
 Whether you are just beginning your college journey or about to launch a professional career, we invite you to “level up” by viewing these short videos to help guide you on your career quest.

 The Career Planning Process: Three Interconnected Parts